LewisII/Cat_Image_Analyzer/README.md

 Planned modifications

+Scrapper to pull images of cats online, and add to database -Check if images is already upload some %match

 Allowing user to upload images of cats to the files to be processed

 Allowing user to create categories of cats moods.